 It’s still a bit early, so at the kauppatori it may be a good idea to wander around a bit and get used to being in Helsinki.
 There are loads of souvenir stalls.
 You may want to get some ‘fruit to go’, which you can later eat at the picknick heaven of Suomenlinna.

 Take a ferry to the must see attraction ‘Suomenlinna Sea Fortress’.
 You can take a commercial ferry (stopping at a different place in Suomenlinna) or the public ferry.
 The public ferry should cost around 5 euro for a return and leaves at the end of the market.
 The ferry leaves around 3 times per hour, and will take about 15 minutes.

 Explore the beautiful and peaceful Suomenlinna Fortress with great views over the sea, grassy picknick spots and lots of interesting history.
-This was my favorite part of the day!
+Of all things to do in Helsinki, Suomenlinna was my favorite!

 Arrival at the kauppatori again.
 And guess what…?
 It’s lunch time!
 Take a seat at one of the numerous market stands and enjoy a fresh fish meal or go for something more ‘exotic’ and have a reindeer kebab.